informedcitizenry/6502.Net/README.md

 | `.align`  | Zero or more bytes        |
 | `.fill`   | One or more bytes         |

-Multi-byte directives assemble in little-endian order (the least significant byte first), since all targeted CPUs are little-endian architecture.
-Data is comma-separated, and each value can be a constant or expression:
+Data is assembled in little-endian order (the least significant byte first), since all targeted CPUs are little-endian architecture.
+Each value can be a constant or expression:

 ```asm
 sprite      .byte %......##,%########,%##......